maevelander/logo-slider/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.8 =
+* Adds support for multiple sliders (merging pro features)
+* Images are now stored in media library
+* Fix for filepaths on https
+* Fix for when plugin directory name has been modified
+* CSS precedence improvements
+* jQuery Cycle logging issue fixed

 = 1.4.6 =
 * Updated text domain for the plugin repository's new translations